-- (1) The Master's degree programme may be studied as a full-time or part-time programme.
-If taken as full-time programme, the standard period of study for the Master's degree programme is two semesters, including the Master's examinations.
-If the degree programme is taken on a part-time basis, all necessary credits may be earned over a period of up to 3.5 years.
-This includes the time allotted for completion of the Master's thesis. - (2) Lectures and courses do not take place within the normal lecture period, but within modules that constitute a workload of approx. 23 weeks.
-A period of 5 months is allotted for the completion of the Master's thesis.
-The total workload required for successful completion of the Master's degree programme comprises a total of 60 ECTS credits (based on the European Credit Transfer System). - (3) The language of instruction and examinations is English.
-Upon request, the Master's thesis may be completed in German.
+- (1) The standard period of study for the Master's degree programme is four semesters, including the Master's thesis. - (2) Lectures and courses run for three semesters; the Master's thesis is to be completed within the fourth semester.
+The total workload required for successful completion of the Master's degree programme comprises a total of 120 ECTS credits (based on the European Credit Transfer System).

+(3) The language of instruction and examinations is English.